How does this medication work? What will it do for me?

 Colestipol belongs to the class of medications known as bile acid sequestrants.
 This medication is used to control high cholesterol.
 It is usually taken in combination with diet, exercise, or other cholesterol-lowering medications.

-It works by binding to cholesterol and removing it from the blood.
+It works by binding to bile acids and removing them from the digestive system.
+Cholesterol then breaks down to replace the bile acids, removing the cholesterol from the blood.
 A reduction in cholesterol may reduce the risk of a heart attack associated with atherosclerosis (buildup of fat lining the walls of the arteries leading to the heart).

 Do not give this medication to anyone else, even if they have the same symptoms as you do.
 It can be harmful for people to take this medication if their doctor has not prescribed it.